- The Resort

 As guests of Fairmont Maldives, Sirru Fen Fushi, curious explorers and eco-conscious travellers of all ages will have the opportunity to join the Marine Biology team in various ocean life conservation activities within the resort.
 Some programmes you can take part in are as follows:

-- Turtle Ranger Programme: Meet Phoebe, Anika, and Kiba, our famous Hawksbill turtles, along with other sea creatures.
-Help the Olive Ridley Project by collecting ID data for research and even get the chance to move the sea turtle eggs to safety and release hatchlings into the ocean.
+- Turtle Ranger Programme: Meet Phoebe, Anika, and Kiba, our famous Hawksbill turtles, along with other marine animals.
+Help the Olive Ridley Project by collecting ID data for research and protect these majestic creatures and their natural habitat.

 - Snorkelling Tours of the Coralarium: The team will guide you in exploring the world’s first semi-submerged art gallery and the Maldives’ first coral restoration project in the form of an art installation that homes over 100 species of fish.